• Skip to primary navigation

 Instructions

-• In a small saucepan, heat the milk to 105°F-115°F, then remove from heat.
-This step is optional with instant yeast, you could skip this and add yeast directly to the dry ingredients.
+• In a small saucepan, warm the milk to 105°F–115°F, then remove it from the heat.

-• In a large mixing bowl, combine the flour, sugar, salt, and instant yeast.
-Mix well.Whisk the beaten egg into the warm (but not hot) milk mixture.
-Then pour it into the dry ingredients, followed by the softened butter.
+• Add the lightly beaten egg to the warm milk and whisk until combined.
+Pour the milk mixture into the dry ingredients, then add the softened butter.
 Stir until a soft dough forms.
-If it feels too dry, add 1-2 tablespoons of warm water.
+If the dough feels too dry, add 1–2 tablespoons of warm water as needed.

 • Preheat the oven to 375°F (190°C).